rgj40q/laughing-succotash/doc.md

 ## §2.1

-A word belongs to one of the parts of speech.
-There are two types: open class and closed class.
-Open class are: verb, infinitive, gerund, noun, adverb type A, adverb type B, and appositive.
-Closed class are: articles, conjunctions, and numerals.
+There are two classes of parts of speech: open and closed.
+The open consists of verb, infinitive, gerund, noun, adverb, participle, and appositive.
+The closed consists of article, conjunction, and numeral.

 ## §2.2

-The open class parts of speech expect a word stem to be of one of four types: impersonal, intransitive, transitive, or transitive passive.
-The transitiveness is determined by the stem ending, no exceptions.
+There are four types of stems to be used with the open class: impersonal, intransitive, transitive, and transitive passive.
+The transitiveness is determined by the stem ending (no exceptions).
 All borrowed stems including proper names should be assimilated as one of types above.
 In most cases it just means to add *e* after the final consonant, or to replace the final vowel with *e*.
 A stem should not consist of sole ending.
 The endings are:
 * *-o*, impersonal
     * *vento-* 'wind'
 * *-e*, intransitive